Systems modeling to refine strategy.

-While I was probably late to learn the concept of effectively testing strategy, I might have learned about systems modeling too early in my career, stumbling on Donella Meadows’ Thinking in Systems: A Primer before I began my career in software.
+While I was probably late to learn the concept of strategy testing, I might have learned about systems modeling too early in my career, stumbling on Donella Meadows’ Thinking in Systems: A Primer before I began my career in software.
 Over the years, I’ve discovered a number of ways to miuse systems modeling, but it remains the most effective, flexible tool I’ve found to debugging complex problems.

 In this chapter, we’ll work through:

-- five minute primer on systems modeling itself (along with resources for a deeper exploration)
+- a two minute primer on the basics of systems modeling, along with resources for those looking for a deeper exploration of the foundational topics

 - what systems modeling can’t do, even if you really want to believe it can